-The university I studied at – which is considered one of the top unis across the world – cost $1000 a month in tuition.
-The cost is relative; for some people, this may be prohibitively expensive, but for American citizens that planned on spending at least twice that per year, it’s a steal.
+The university I studied at – which is considered one of the top unis across the world – costs $1000 a month in tuition.
+The cost is relative; for some people, this may be prohibitively expensive, but for American citizens who plan on spending at least twice that per year, it’s a steal.

 It’s also worth looking into scholarships, such as merit-based, needs-based, government-sponsored, and even sports scholarships.
 I myself received a full merit-based scholarship and also a partial government sponsorship to cover my living costs.